%dw 2.0

 Map and Flatten an Array

-on an input and wraps the results
+The flatMap function calls map on an input and wraps the results

-in a call to flatten
+in a call to flatten.

-function is useful for refactoring uses of flatten
+The flatMap function is useful for refactoring uses of flatten on the results of a

-.
+call to map.
 For example, review the following DataWeave script:

-The header of the script creates a variable myData
+The header of the script creates a variable myData to define an array of

-.
+objects, each with the key name.
 It also defines a function with a set of

-if-else statements that act on name-value pairs with the key name
+if-else statements that act on name-value pairs with the key name.

 The body of the DataWeave script contains the following expressions, each of which produces the same result: